Enozmuk/LANchatServer/README.md

 # LANchatServer
-A project for me to explore sockets and multithreading.
+A project for me to explore sockets and multithreading in C++.